blackhan-software/avalanche-cli/README.md

 ## [Platform API](https://docs.ava.network/v1.0/en/api/platform)

-This API allows clients to interact with the P-Chain (Platform Chain), which maintains AVA's validator set and handles blockchain creation.
+This API allows clients to interact with the P-Chain (Platform Chain), which maintains AVAX's validator set and handles blockchain creation.

 ```
 platform create-blockchain                        Create a new blockchain.
 Currently only supports creation of new instances of the AVM and the Timestamp VM.